BillionthMonkey/combover/repository_access_library/README.md

 Combover - Repository Access Library
 ===

-A javascript API for accessing the comment repository.
+A javascript API for accessing the comment repository (written in CoffeeScript).